 So where did we put the holy grail again?

 One of those chieftains was the famous poet and politician Snorri Sturluson.
 There is a mysterious entry in the histories of him arriving at the parliament in Thingvellir in 1217 with 80 armored men “from the east” with no real explanation of their purpose.
 This passage has helped to convince some that the holy grail was hidden in the Icelandic highlands by Templar knights and Snorri was recruited by them to facilitate this.
 This sounds a bit far fetched to say the least but admittedly it is a fun theory.
-There is actually an Italian scholar who is actively searching for the holy grail in Iceland (!?).
-Perhaps more on that later.
+There is actually an Italian scholar who is actively searching for the holy grail in Iceland.
+I have no further comment!

 Let´s get out of this hole and meet new people